 Ebola was first discovered in 1976 in Africa, near the Ebola River in the Democratic Republic of the Congo.
-Currently, there is a large Ebola outbreak in three West African countries: Guinea, Liberia and Sierra Leone.
+Currently, there is a large Ebola outbreak in the northwestern part of the Democratic Republic of the Congo.
 Visit the Centers for Disease Control and Prevention (CDC’s) website for the most up-to-date information on the Ebola outbreak.
 The first-ever U.S. case of Ebola was diagnosed in late September, when a patient who had traveled from West Africa to Texas became sick.

 MPHD is taking all necessary precautions to ensure the health and safety of all residents.